 Fresh Fruit Pavlova

 Oh I’m a sucker for pavlova.
-It’s light and when baked correctly is crispy on the outside and soft and marshmallow-like on the inside.
+It’s light and when baked correctly has a light crisp or crunch on the outside and is soft and marshmallow-like on the inside.
 Smothered in fresh cream and fruit.
 Mmm, nom bloody nom.

 It has never been formally proven who invented the Pavlova but it has come down to it being either a New Zealand or an Australian dish.
 But the debate of who can claim it still goes on.
 What has been agreed on though is that it was named after a Russian ballerina called Anna Pavlova.
 Anyhoo enough of my ramblings!

 Any day is a good day to rustle up a pavlova.
 No reason is needed other than to have a goo for a slice.
 I found a really simple recipe on About.com back in 2013 that I still use today.
 The recipe was written by Syrie Wongkaew, who was the food-loving Australian editor of taste.com.au.
 However this site is now known as thespruceeats.com.
 So you can find the full recipe here.

 Before you Bake

 When preparing a Pavlova recipe, the most important thing is to have exceptionally clean utensils.
 As Syrie puts it “The success of the meringue depends on it”.
 Making sure that the egg whites are at room temperature before you heat them is also high on the success rate.
 Pavlovas can deflate, and can also form cracks when you open the oven.
 But fret not because an extra dollop of whipped cream and some fresh fruit can easily fill in the hole and distract from an otherwise perfectly pretty pavlova.
 To make your pavlova a piece de resistance top with your favourite fruits.

 Following Syrie’s recipe (ingredients and method included below), I’ve included my baking experience and step by step photo’s.

 Australian / New Zealand Pavlova Recipe